kind3r/getting-started-with-your-artillery-printer/upgrades.md

 - Linear advance
 - Babystepping
 - Bilinear Auto Bed Level for BLTouch (or compatible) probes

 ___
+[G2Barbour's M600 Enabled Firmware](https://www.thingiverse.com/thing:4251390) for both Sidewinder X1 and Genius
+- Marlin 2.0.5.3
+- Manual feature set that you can customize
+- Requires building your own mainboard firmware
+- TFT build (BTT clone) with support for filament change (M600) and other improvements

+___
 [Firmware that I use for my Artillery Genius](https://github.com/kind3r/genius-firmware/releases) (more or less same as Waggster but on Marlin 1.x and with my own personal tweaks)